Hochfrequenz/mako_datetime_converter/README.md

 This library does the conversion for you.

 This library does _not_ convert date times to/from UTC.
-It expects your application to work with `DateTimeKind.Utc` only, because everything else is doomed to failed and fixing your timezone problems is out of scope for this library.
+It expects your application to work with `DateTimeKind.Utc` only, because everything else is doomed to fail and fixing your timezone problems is out of scope for this library.

 ## How to use this Library